|

 Certain business activities in France are 'regulated', with controls on access into a profession, or activity.

-Foremost of these activities are certain of the professions libérales (lawyers, architects etc), but numerous other business activities require appropriate authorisation before you can start the business.
+Foremost of these activities are certain of the professions libérales, but numerous other business activities require appropriate authorisation before you can start the business.

-In most cases the authorisation required may be little more than registration with the Chambre de Commerce/Metiers.
+In most cases the authorisation required may be little more than registration with the Chambre de Commerce/Metiers, or in some cases with the prefecture eg, estate agents, brocantes.

 In other cases additional criteria may be needed, such as the absence of criminal convictions, the need for a licence, or the need for an appropriate qualification and/or experience.

-The business activities include bars, restaurants and hotels, gîtes, camp sites and bed and breakfast establishments, estate agency, driving schools, journalism, travel agent, hairdressing, transport business, security services.
+These business activities include bars, restaurants and hotels, gîtes, camp sites and bed and breakfast establishments, estate agency, driving schools, travel agent, hairdressing, transport business, domestic home care services and security services.

-However, do not assume that because they are 'regulated' it is difficult to get into these professions - the entry requirements vary.
+However, do not assume that because they are 'regulated' it is difficult to get into these professions as the entry requirements and procedures vary.

 Surprising as it may seem there is very little regulation on setting up in one of the building professions.